ruizhaoz/ruizhaoz.github.io/README.md

 Sc.M, Brown University, Computer Engineering, 2019
 B.Eng, Harbin Institute of Technology, Automation, 2017
 ### News
+2021.5 Two paper accepted by ICML as short talk.
+2021.2 Teaching Fellow of EC414 Introduction to Machine Learning.
-2020.10 One paper about explanable AI accepted by ICPR XAI workshop.
+2020.10 One paper about [explanable AI](https://link.springer.com/book/10.1007/978-3-030-68796-0) accepted by ICPR XAI workshop.
 2020.9 Teaching Fellow of EC523 Deep Learning.
 2019.9 I start the PhD program at Data Science and Machine Learning Group, Department of Electrical and Computer Engineering, Boston University.
 2019.5 I get my Master of Science degree in Computer Engineering from Brown University.